What to Talk About in Therapy: 10 Ideas to Help You Get Started

 Personal relationships (or lack of) are an important part of all of our lives as social creatures.
 If you have an intimate relationship or relationships, that’s definitely a great place to start.
 But if you don’t, you can start by talking about friendships, workplace relationships, family members or whatever other relationships you have in your life.

 As relationships impact our lives in many ways, talking about these relationships is a great place to begin with a new therapist.
+Maybe you’re not feeling heard in a relationship, or craving more closeness with your partner.
 You don’t have to start somewhere really deep with the conversation.
 Sometimes just getting going with the talking is what is needed.

 6. Past Difficulties or Traumas